SSS/GNU system - Manual & Documentation

 You can then reboot and you should be greeted by a simple TTY.

-On login managers, and login screens
+Login managers, and login screen

 SSS uses no login managers like GDM or SDDM.
 Simply login to the TTY and start your favorite GUI (or not).
 That being said, feel free to use your own.